Learn how to relax muscles to ease stress

 - Arms and hands

-- Shoulder, neck and face combined
+- Shoulder, neck, and face combined

 You can do this mini exercise in a minute or two anytime you want to de-stress in a hurry.
 Another way to use this mini session is to just focus on the muscles that are feeling tense and do a quick release in just that area.

-PMR is generally considered safe but if you have a history of muscle spasms or ongoing pain from injury, talk to your doctor first.
+PMR is generally considered safe but if you have a history of muscle spasms or ongoing pain from an injury, talk to your doctor first.